-There are thousands of travel-related mobile applications (apps) available nowadays and you can spend days on end trying to seek out the worthy ones.
-We wanted to take that stress away from you by offering our top 10 go-to travel apps.
+There are thousands of travel mobile apps available nowadays and you can spend days on end trying to seek out the worthy ones.
+We wanted to take that stress away from you by offering our top 10 travel mobile apps.
 From helping with price comparison, cash saving, trip planning and getting around new destinations, your future trips won’t be the same with these must-have apps.

 Hopper is the most recent travel mobile app that got us excited!
 It basically monitors prices for flights and hotels and predicts when the price is likely to increase or decrease.
-This means you can save money by booking before the price goes up or waiting patiently for the price to decrease.
+As a result, you can save money by booking before the price goes up or waiting patiently for the price to decrease.
 Hopper predicts prices with 95% accuracy up to 1 year in advance and is one of the easiest ways to save money on flights and hotels.

 TripIt is the best trip-planning mobile app we have come across yet.
 It organises all your travel plans and creates a single itinerary for every trip.
 You can download it for free and simply forward your confirmation emails for your flight, hotel or car bookings to their email and they instantly add it to your trip that’s set up on the app.